bicarlsen/vintage_relnums/README.md

 **Suggested Key Map:** `ctrl + alt + l`

 Cycles through available line numbering modes.

 + When using phantoms these modes are `hybrid`, `relative`, and `absolute`.

 + When using native numbering the modes are `hybrid` and `absolute`.

 ### Toggle Native
 **Command:** `vrl_toggle_native`

 **Suggested Key Map:** `ctrl + alt + n`

-Toggles between using phantoms and native line numbering.
+Toggles between using phantoms and native line numbering, if available.

 ## Keybindings
 For quick switching between modes, one can place key bindings in the `Preferences > Key Bindings` file for the commands.
 For example